Nechama Lifshitz

 Nechama Lifshitz (Russian: Нехама Юделевна Лифшиц, Hebrew: נחמה ליפשיץ; born 1927 in Kaunas, Lithuania, died 2017 in Tel Aviv, Israel) was a Yiddish language and later Hebrew language soprano and art song performer who came to be a key representative of Soviet Jewish culture in the 1950s and 1960s.
-Her seemingly innocent concerts were the heart and soul of Lipshitz's contribution to keeping Jewish culture and identity alive in the Communist bloc.
+Her seemingly innocent concerts were the heart and soul of Lifshitz's contribution to keeping Jewish culture and identity alive in the Communist bloc.

 Name

 There is no standard way of writing Lifschitz's name in the Latin alphabet, so it has been transliterated as Nehama Lifschitz, Nehamah Lipschitz, Nekhama Lifshitz, and so on, in news articles and on musical releases aimed at an English market.
 While she was still working in the Lithuanian SSR her name was sometimes written in its Lithuanian form Nechama Lifšicaitė, or Lifshitzaite.
 In YIVO transliteration from Yiddish her name would be spelled Nekhame Lifshits.

 Biography

 Early life

 Nechama Lifshitz was born in Kaunas in 1927 before Lithuania became part of the Soviet Union.
 Her father, Yehuda Zvi-Hirsh Lifshitz, was a doctor, businessman and Zionist activist.
 Her father, who played the violin, was a musical influence on her, as well as her mother Batya who sang regularly.
 In her youth, she attended the Kaunas Real Hebrew Gymnasium.
 During the Second World War she, her parents and sister fled east to Uzbekistan ahead of the conquering German army.
 In 1946 she returned to Kaunas with her family.
 She enrolled in the Lithuanian Music Academy, where she received training to sing in the Lithuanian, Ukrainian, Uzbek, and Russian languages.
 At that time it was not possible to be academically trained as a Yiddish language singer except at the Yiddish State Theater in Moscow.
 She graduated from the Music Academy of Lithuania in 1951.